Ideluis42/Data-Science-SP25/challenges/c05-antibiotics-assignment.md

   - Gram-negative genera like Escherichia coli, Pseudomonas aeruginosa, and Salmonella exhibit high MIC values, making penicillin unsuitable for treating infections caused by these bacteria.
-- Streptomycin is more effective against Gram-negative bacteria than penicillin
+- Streptomycin is more effective against single Gram-negative bacteria than penicillin
   - Proteus vulgaris, Salmonella species, and Pseudomonas aeruginosa have lower MIC values
   - Some Streptococcus species and Staphylococcus species show moderate